DougAnderson444/isomorhpic-tested-framework/README.md

 Should run in Continuous Integration as the web-runner is headless browser.

+`.travis.yml`

 ## Building for Production

-Need to bundle for the browser for production
+Need to bundle for the browser for production!

-browserify, webpack, rollup, or esbuild?
+All the choices: Browserify, webpack, rollup, or esbuild?

-Rollup: Doesnt resolve "browser" field in panva/jose
+Rollup: Doesnt resolve "browser" field in panva/jose subpaths, so I went with Webpack.